-As you become more familiar with VPN’s and what they mean, we start to get into the finer details.
+As you become more familiar with VPNs and what they mean, we start to get into the finer details.
 One of these is jurisdiction.
-This means where is the company who runs your VPN based and what laws are applicable to them.
+This means where is the company that runs your VPN based and what laws are applicable to them.

 Online, you will find many competing opinions.
-Some saying that you should never use a VPN in a jurisdiction of one of the 14 eyes countries as your logs could be given over by law.
+Some say that you should never use a VPN in a jurisdiction of one of the 14 eyes countries.
+Reasoning your logs could be given over by law.
 While others claim it makes no difference.

 Truthfully, it comes down to the company and the country.
 We look at cases where companies have withstood law enforcement agencies and held up their zero logs policies.
 While others have lied, and handed over logs they promised they didn’t even keep.

-So, let’s go through and break this down step by step, demystifying the jargon as we go and finding it whether there really is an ideal country for your VPN to be based.
+So, let’s go through and break this down step by step.
+Demystifying the jargon as we go and finding whether there really is an ideal country for your VPN to be based.

-In fact, Privacy International produced a privacy ranking for the best and worst countries for the safeguarding and protection of consumer data, as well as reduced intrusion by the state to monitor its citizens.
+Privacy International produced a privacy ranking for the best and worst countries for the safeguarding and protection of consumer data.
+As well as a reduced intrusion by the state to monitor its citizens.

-If live in one of the worst 5 countries, chances are there is no constitutional protection of your data, and you are under active surveillance by your government.
+If live in one of the worst 5 countries.
+There is no constitutional protection of your data, and you are under active surveillance by your government.
 Also, privacy enforcement is weak.